emilyrachelb/colourvision-ml/readme.md

 # colourvision-ml
 ML Framework for [ColourVision](https://github.com/samantharachelb/colourvision)

+### Setup
+- If running on OS X you must have python2 installed via Homebrew and OpenCV built from source.

+- If running on Linux you must have OpenCV built from source.

 ### Training the model
 - Run the preflight module `python preflight.py` to gather everything needed to create and train the model.